GEOVIBE/editorial/README.md

     - Always wrap compassion and declaration symbols (`=`, `>`, `!==` etc.) with spaces on each side.

+    - Force trailing commas when possible in: objects, arrays, function parameters etc. That allows easier extensions in a future.

 - **HTML & CSS**

   - Using some of [BEM](https://en.bem.info/) (stands for `Block__Element--Modifier`) methodology.
 In a nutshell it's a naming convention, so treat it as such, because as a web-framework it's outdated.